ductv7/page_object_model/README.txt

 - All validation of fields are correct

-- Duplicate account, you have to update to different email
+- If facing existing account, you have to update to different email

 4. How to run